connorjnel/ztm-python-dev/15-python-scraping/python-scraping.md

 - `soup.select('.class')` - find all css class, use dot notation
 - `soup.select_one('.class')` - find first css class, use dot notation
 - `soup.select('#id')` - find all id, use pound notation
+- debug - index out of range could be because one enumerable didnt have a corresponding value